khawla-k-banydomi/schedulerapi/doc/MS3_Docker-documentation.md

 I will also show the different Dockerfiles that have been tested and their structures.

 # Images:
-on the one hand There are several variations and possibilities to choose an image in our Dockerfile .
-All distributions contains images for Docker (Fedora, CentOS, Ubuntu ..) as well, each of them have different versions. side by side, we also find official images of the different programming languages(python,java) and especially for node js that are already installed and can be used.
+On the one hand There are several variations and possibilities to choose an image in our Dockerfile .
+All distributions contain images for Docker (Fedora, CentOS, Ubuntu ..) as well, each of them have different versions. side by side, we also find official images of the different programming languages(python,java) and especially for node js that are already installed and can be used.

  At the end I have found the following options:

-   - I will use distribution with a "complete" installation, especially Ubuntu, since it can be considered as one of the most used and supported OSs in the current era. there are several versions that Ubuntu might provides us with but at then I choose Focal .
+   - I will use distribution with a "complete" installation, especially Ubuntu, since it can be considered as one of the most used and supported OSs in the current era.
+There are several versions that Ubuntu might provide us with but at then I choose Focal .
-   - It is important to try a "light" image that brings enough to work and it necessary for our project to work properly.
+   - It is important to try a "light" image that brings enough to work and it is necessary for our project to work properly.
    This will give us an optimized and light docker. in this context I try to use Alpine since it seems to be the most standardized.
    - In regard to the language , I think it might be more convenient to try an official image of the language so that I have to use the official image for the ( Node.js )
    - As I said I am trying to optimize the container, so that I will use Alpine's version; there are several versions for Alpine the are also several versions for the language